Footage-Firm/meeting-room-traffic-lights/README.md

 - LIFX_TOKEN
     - (required) If using LIFX bulbs, this is required to control the lightbulbs over the itnernet.

+The schedules for the serverless functions are set in _serverless.yml_ and are currently set for US East Coast time.
+Just change the `cron(...)` GMT times to a schedule that makes sense for your timezone.

 ### Installing the Bulbs

 Installing the bulbs is simple!
 We used the [LIFX Mini Color](https://www.lifx.com/collections/featured-products/products/lifx-mini-color-e26) bulb, and the [INJUICY](https://www.amazon.com/gp/product/B01FZKKTU0) bulb stands.
 The application will automatically pair rooms to bulbs based on the label you give the bulb in the [LIFX phone app](https://www.lifx.com/pages/go).